 This article will outline how Canadian tax brackets function.
 The income taxation system in Canada is a progressive system, meaning that individuals who earn more are generally taxed more.
-By contrast, in a flat taxation system, everyone would pay the same percentage of their incomes in income taxes.
+By contrast, in a flat taxation system, everyone pays the same percentage of their incomes in income taxes.
 Canadians are required to pay a combination of both federal and provincial income taxes.

 Federal Income Tax Brackets (2018)

 As of 2018, Canadian tax brackets at the federal level are as follows: